A Regularized Vector Autoregressive Hidden Semi-Markov Model, with Application to Multivariate Financial Data: Methodology

-Furthermore, Barbu and Limnios (2009)\cite{barbu2009semi} (also in Trevezas and Limnios 2011\cite{trevezas2011exact}) extended proof for the consistency and asymptotic normality of the maximum likelihood estimators for finite-state discrete-time hidden semi-Markov models.
+Furthermore, \cite{barbu2009semi} (also in \cite{trevezas2011exact}) extended proof for the consistency and asymptotic normality of the maximum likelihood estimators for finite-state discrete-time hidden semi-Markov models.
 The conditions and results are summarized as follows,

 \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,label=(B\arabic*)] \item If for any states $i, j \in \{1,...,M\}$, there is a positive integer $\tau$ such that $P(S_{t+\tau}=j | S_t = i) > 0$ \item The conditional state duration distributions $r_i(.)$ have finite support $\forall i \in \{1,...,M\}$. \end{enumerate}